Wave Hill walk-off: Conditions on the station

 There had been complaints from Indigenous employees about conditions over many years.
 A Northern Territory government inquiry held in the 1930s said of Vesteys:

 It was obvious that they had been ... quite ruthless in denying their Aboriginal labour proper access to basic human rights.

 However, little was done over the decades leading up to the strike.
-While it was illegal up until 1968 to pay Aboriginal workers more than a specified amount in goods and money, a 1945 inquiry found Vesteys was not even paying Aboriginal workers the 5 shillings a day (0.50 AUD as of 2023) minimum wage set up for Aboriginal workers under the Aboriginals Ordinance 1918.
-Non-Indigenous men were receiving £2/8/- a week in 1945.
+While it was illegal up until 1968 to pay Aboriginal workers more than a specified amount in goods and money, a 1945 inquiry found Vesteys was not even paying Aboriginal workers the 5 shillings a day ($0.50 as of 2023) minimum wage set up for Aboriginal workers under the Aboriginals Ordinance 1918.
+Non-Indigenous men were receiving £2/8/- ($A213.76 as of 2025) a week in 1945.
 Gurindji lived in humpies made of corrugated iron, without floors, lighting, sanitation, furniture or cooking facilities.
 Billy Bunter Jampijinpa, who lived on Wave Hill Station at the time said:

 "We were treated just like dogs.
 We were lucky to get paid the 50 quid a month we were due, and we lived in tin humpies you had to crawl in and out on your knees.
 There was no running water.
 The food was bad – just flour, tea, sugar and bits of beef like the head or feet of a bullock.
 The Vesteys mob were hard men.
 They didn't care about black fellas."

 A 1946 report by anthropologists (Catherine Berndt and Ronald Berndt) exposed the conditions faced by the workers.
 Aboriginal children under 12 were working illegally, housing and food was inadequate, there was sexual abuse of Aboriginal women, and prostitution in exchange for rations and clothing was occurring.
 Sanitation was poor and there was no safe source of drinking water.